 Digital photographs are fragile.
-It can be upsetting to find your photos or videos have gotten deleted, corrupted, or become un-viewable.
-No matter you are a beginner or experienced photographer, you probably have encountered the issue several times.
+It can be really upsetting to find your photos or videos have gotten deleted, corrupted, or become un-viewable.
+No matter you are a beginner or experienced photographer, you probably have encountered the issue once (or several times).

 That's why we decide to create a list of photo recovery tools we've used to successfully resolve the issues.
 Our goal is to help you recover your lost or inaccessible photographs.